Skip to main content

 Telling the Training Story Using the Kirkpatrick Training Evaluation Model

-Presenter: Jeanette Tocol, MEL Expert – American Bar Association Rule of Law Initiative
+Presenter: Jeanette Tocol, Evaluation and Learning Advisor (she/her/hers) – American Bar Association Rule of Law Initiative

-Presenter: Paola Suarez, MEL Expert – American Bar Association Rule of Law Initiative
+Presenter: Paola Andrea Suarez, MEL Expert (she/her/hers) – American Bar Association Rule of Law Initiative

-Presenter: Victoria Alegre, MEL Expert – American Bar Association Rule of Law Initiative
+Presenter: Victoria Alegre, MEL Expert (she/her/hers) – American Bar Association Rule of Law Initiative

 Location: Room 103